EDINBURGH 20-MILERS

 Lunch arrangements

-There are toilets in the park.
-We will also have a toilet stop on the outward leg, about half way through the morning.
+There are portable (chemical) toilets at the reservoir.
+We will also stop for a toilet break about half way through the morning.

 Looking ahead